Yveta Synek Graff

-Yveta Synek Graff (November 18, 1933, Prague, Czechoslovakia — November 6, 2015, Montecito, California) was a vocal and language coach and writer who helped popularize the performances of Czech operas internationally during the last quarter of the 20th century and early 21st century.
+Yveta Synek Graff (November 18, 1933, Prague, Czechoslovakia — November 6, 2015, Montecito, California) was a Czech-born American vocal and language coach and writer who helped popularize the performances of Czech operas internationally during the last quarter of the 20th century and early 21st century.
 Considered one of the world's leading authorities on Czech operas, she was described by The New York Times as the "secret weapon of Czech opera’s velvet revolution".

 She was widely admired for her translations of Czech operas into English which were utilized in performances by companies like the Metropolitan Opera and the Lyric Opera of Chicago.
 She also coached artists for performances in Czech; including working on productions for the Glyndebourne Festival Opera, the Los Angeles Opera, the New York City Opera, the San Francisco Opera, and The Royal Opera in London among others.

+Life and career

+The daughter of writer Emil Synek and actress Emilie Budlová, Yveta Synek was born in Prague on November 18, 1933.
+In 1947 she moved with her mother to Paris; joining her father in that country after they had been separated during World War II.
+She was trained as a singer at the Conservatoire de Paris, but never pursued a performance career.
+She moved to the United States in the 1950s; settling in New York City in 1956 where she married and had two children.
+She was a socialite in New York City, and after divorcing her first husband, married the banker Malcolm Graff.

+Graff first worked as a vocal and diction coach in opera in 1977 for a concert version of Bedřich Smetana's Dalibor which was performed by the Opera Orchestra of New York (OONY) and conductor Eve Queler.
+While the principal singers were Czech and did not need assistance with the language, the chorus was American and Graff was brought in to prepare that ensemble in the Czech language.
+She later re-united with Queler and the OONY in 1986 to prepare the principle singers (this time non-Czech vocalists) and the chorus in the Czech language for the United States premiere of Smetana's Libuše.